 Fold in chocolate chips or chunks for a decadent treat.
 Use dark, milk, or white chocolate, depending on your preference.
 A drizzle of melted chocolate over the cooled bread is the ultimate finishing touch for chocolate lovers.

-Tips for the Perfect Christmas Bread
+Tips for the Perfect Winter holiday Bread

 - **Yeast is your friend:** Always check the expiration date and proof your yeast before using it.
 Happy yeast equals happy bread.